The Best Thing the Agent Did Was Fail

 Even with the best models available, we still had to remind the agent of things that should be table stakes.
 For example, the single responsibility principle.
 Left on its own, the agent would happily create one function to do everything.
 One function to find them, one function to bring them all, and in the darkness bind them.
 My precious function…

 Language specific idioms were another one.
 Our agent would frequently write Python like it was Java.
-Getter and setter methods on classes, abstract factories where none were needed.
-Technically functional, but the kind of code that makes the reviewer’s eyes twitch.
+Adding getter and setter methods on classes and abstract factories where none were needed.
+Technically functional, but the kind of code that makes your eyes twitch when you review it.

 Team best practices

 This is where the bulk of the blind spots were.
 Beyond general code hygiene, the agent needed to understand how our team operates.
 This includes our internal build tools, testing frameworks, company wide guidelines, and team preferences.
-The kind of context scattered across a dozen wiki pages.
+The type of information typically scattered across a dozen wiki pages.

-The uncomfortable discovery was that a lot of this information didn’t live anywhere.
-If it wasn’t in Confluence, it lived in the heads of whoever had been on the team the longest.
+What we discovered was that a lot of this information didn’t live anywhere.
+If it wasn’t in Confluence, it lived in the heads of those that had been on the team the longest.
 And the agent can’t access this information easily, not yet anyway.

 A Picture Is Worth a Thousand Tokens